seasamgo/rescue/README.md

 cell_types <- as.factor(gsub('Group', 'Cell type ', cell_types))
 ```

-To visualize this data we'll use the Seurat pipeline, which imports with the rescue package.
+To visualize this data we'll use the Seurat pipeline.
+However, whichever pipeline fits the needs of your downstream analysis will do.

 ``` r
 library(Seurat)